-Members of the management board participate in the defined contribution pension plan of Erste Group on the basis of the same principles as other employees of the company.
+Members of the management board participate in the defined contribution pension plan of Erste Group on the basis of the same principles as other employees.
+If a management board member's tenure ends before they reach the age of 65 by no fault of the member, compensatory payments will be made to the pension fund for such management board member.
+Pension plan expenses are shown in "other remuneration".